aasmall/powerofcenter.com/content/post/2020-07-11-embracing-disappointment.md

 that adults get busy, they forget they were talking to a very open and trusting child, wide-eyed innocent and full of hope and excitement, they drop the ball, tell the child I am too busy or worse, leave following life’s changes.
-Totally forgetting the “pony” they promised.
+Totally forgetting promises made.
 But the child never forgets, but gets their hopes up and begins to wait and wait and wait, developing an empty feeling of being ditched ultimately believing they are not important.
 This gets stored in the mind and gets reenacted in adult relationships and every time a text message is ignored or someone breaks a date, gets distracted, or maybe even rejects your opinion, that old pain resurfaces.
 It is not actually personal but the hurt is from the past triggering this imprint, a form of hard wiring and shows up as a pattern of feeling unloveable or unwanted or left out.
 The insecurity coming